lbain/lucybain/source/blog/2014/11-10-attribute-vs-property.md

 $('#linkID').prop('className'); // returns "link classes"
 ```

 As you can see, all of the properties we set in the HTML are available through `prop`.
-Other properties are available too, such as `style`, even though we didn't explicitly set them.
+Other properties are available too, such as `style`, even though we didn’t explicitly set them.

 Properties can also be updated through the `prop` method: